ermes-fp7space/project-template/doc/notes.md

  * It supports Markdown format for documentation
  * It lets us to deploy a running demos using guthub servers

-We create a new GitHub user account for the ERMES project that's that used for the project web site: *ermes-fp7space*. pwd: fp7ermes.
+We create a new GitHub user account for the ERMES project that's that used for the project web site: *ermes-fp7space*.
 [GitHub url](https://github.com/ermes-fp7space)

 We are going to create repos for individual source projects as needed.
 For example:
     * `project-template`: basic project structure and folder organization.